Willowbrook High School: Academics

 In 2008, Willowbrook had an average composite ACT score of 21.6 and graduated 94.2% of its senior class.
 Willowbrook made Adequate Yearly Progress (AYP) on the Prairie State Achievements Examination, which with the ACT, are used as the assessment tools to fulfill the federal No Child Left Behind Act.

 In June 2009, Newsweek, using the Challenge Index, ranked Willowbrook #1464 on their annual list of top American high schools.
 The school had been on the list once before; ranked #1343 in 2008.

 Student life

 Athletics

 Willowbrook competes in the West Suburban Conference.
 The school is also a member of the Illinois High School Association (IHSA), which governs most interscholastic sports and competitive activities.
-Teams from the school are stylized as the "Warriors" (in the tradition of a mj≠Roman soldier).
+Teams from the school are stylized as the "Warriors" (in the tradition of a Roman soldier).

-The school sponsors interscholastic athletic teams for young men and women in: basketball, cross country, golf, gymnastics, soccer, swimming & diving, tennis, track & field, and volleyball.
+The school sponsors interscholastic athletic teams for young men and women in: basketball, cross country, golf, gymnastics, soccer, swimming and diving, tennis, track & field, and volleyball.
 Young men may also compete in baseball, football, and wrestling, while young women may compete in badminton, bowling, cheerleading, and softball.
 While not sponsored by the IHSA, the school also sponsors a poms team, as well as a basketball, volleyball, and track and field team which competes in the Special Olympics.

 The following teams have finished in the top four of their respective IHSA sponsored state tournaments or meets: